albbra/WebGPU-Cube/README.md

 - Check the browser console for errors (**F12 > Console**).
 - Ensure the `shader.wgsl` file is correctly loaded and compiled.
-- Verify the matrices in the console logs (e.g., Model, View, Projection, and MVP matrices).

 ### 3. Live Server Issues